opensci/blog.opensci.info/_posts/2011-06-14-Visualize-PLoS-Article-Level-Metrics-with-Google-Fusion-Tables-and-Spreadsheets.md

 ## Summary ALM Data ##

 The [Summary ALM Data][summary] table contains basic information about each article such as the article title, the journal it was published in, and the publication date.
-The metric information conists of citation counts, usage, and community metrics.
+The metric information consists of citation counts, number of downloads, and community responses.
 The citation counts are from CrossRef, PubMed Central, and Scopus.
 Usage metrics are based on website page accesses and downloads: HTML page views, PDF downloads, and XML downloads.
-Community reactions are an assessment of Blog coverage, Trackbacks, and Social Bookmarks.
+Community reactions are a measurement of coverage in specific blogs such as Postgenomic and Nature Blogs, along with all Trackbacks, and Social Bookmarks from CiteULike and Connotea.

 <br clear="all" />